How to refinance a mortgage

 Benefits of refinancing a mortgage

 - Pay off your mortgage sooner: Refinancing helps homeowners pay off their mortgage debt in less time — and probably get a lower interest rate.
 For example, if you refinance your 30-year mortgage to a 15-year mortgage, your monthly payments will increase, but you’ll own your home free and clear that much sooner.

 Risks of refinancing a mortgage

-- Costly: Refinancing your home will be about as expensive as getting your original mortgage.
-Closing costs to refinance a mortgage average 2–4% of the total loan amount, usually several thousand dollars.
+- Can be costly: Refinancing your home is typically about as expensive as getting your original mortgage.
+Closing costs to refinance a mortgage average 2% to 5% of the total loan amount — usually several thousand dollars.
 Origination fees, appraisals, closing costs and other fees add up quickly.
 Some lenders even charge prepayment penalty fees for paying off mortgage loans early.